dzhus/blog/posts/2018-08-11-orangepi-syncthing.md

 me:

 1. An Orange Pi Zero with network access (roughly $10).
 I simply use Wi-Fi.
-It's rather bad on this particular board, wired Ethernet works much better.
+It's rather bad on this particular board with Armbian 5.30 (Ubuntu Xenial-based, 3.4.x kernel, June 2017), wired Ethernet works much better.
 Quite enough for my Syncthing needs though.

 2. For the actual storage, I used a 2.5-inch laptop HDD with a USB